rcs18/Contents/Notes.md

 ### Questions

-What has worked really well for me is writing down all the questions as they occur, as well as the replies here.

-Write down any and all questions.
-We will try and answer them as time goes along.

-If you ask a question it would be great if you could also write down the answer when you get it.
-This spreads around the work of making notes.

-#### A question about something that is interesting?
-A reply to your interesting question.
-Written by whoever knows something.

-#### Another question about something that is interesting?
-A reply to your interesting question.
-Written by whoever knows something.
+Can one update the git repository while binder instance is running on the same repository?

+Answer: Yes, as long as dependencies do not change.
+You can commit new changes and push them, then pull them from the binder instance to update the repository.
+When dependencies change one needs to restard the binder instance.

 # Tuesday

-## 09:00 - 10:00 	Introduction to the Renku platform — Eric Bouillet (SDSC)
+## Introduction to the Renku platform — Eric Bouillet (SDSC)

 Big data also means lots of bad data.